 Harley Earl Photo Exhibit

-- Design Center of General Motors Tech Center
+Design Center of General Motors Tech Center in Warren, Mi.

 2005 Automotive Hall of Fame testimonial, "Grandson Richard Earl, who has spent much of the last decade bringing the memory and accomplishments of Harley Earl to the forefront, created the display.
 He says an appreciation of the underlying strengths of the automotive industry as it is today requires an equal appreciation of the historical reality."

 Richard continues, "To fully appreciate the depth and breadth of the American automotive industry, and in particular how important design has been and continues to be in Detroit - the birthplace of automotive design - we need to see and understand how history has unfolded, that's what 'Automotive Hollywood' is all about."
 More: Auto Hall of Fame press release.